How Long for Caulk to Dry Before Painting: A Comprehensive Guide

 3. Use Protective Covers: If working in an area exposed to rain or high humidity, cover the workspace with tarps or plastic sheeting.

-4. Monitor Drying Time: Always consult the manufacturer’s instructions for drying times, factoring in environmental conditions.
+4. Monitor Drying Time: Always consult the manufacturer’s instructions for drying times, factor

 Conclusion: Key Considerations for Ensuring Caulk is Ready for Painting